ThinkGrid-Labs/oxide-ci/docs/commands/scan.md

 # Only fails if new findings are introduced vs the baseline
 ```

-The baseline file stores `(file, rule, line)` fingerprints.
-If a secret moves to a different line, it appears as a new finding and is re-reviewed.

 ```yaml
 # GitHub Actions example
 - name: Save baseline (main branch only)